Websites using Google Tag Manager (GTM) can deploy Cookiebot by following these step-by-step instructions.

 3. To achieve this, update any cookie-setting tags to replace the existing trigger (e.g. “All Pages”) with the new consent update trigger, e.g. for your Facebook Pixel Code tag.
 This will fire your tag when the user has opted in on the required consent type.

 4. For a complete view of the consent settings across all the tags in your container, you can enable the Consent Overview from your container settings:

-If you for any reason prefer not making use of Consent Mode, you have to option to prevent Cookiebot from sending Consent Mode signals to Google Tag Manager.
+If you for any reason prefer not making use of Consent Mode, you have the option to prevent Cookiebot from sending Consent Mode signals to Google Tag Manager.

-Cookiebot will continue to send consent data to ensure that you still can conditionally load tags that require consent, in the form of the following three custom HTML events:
+Cookiebot will send consent data regardless of whether Consent Mode is enabled or not.
+This ensures that you still can conditionally load tags that require consent, in the form of the following three Custom Events: